kirankumarkv/kirankumarkv/README.md

 ##  About Me

 Passionate AI researcher specializing in AI, Computer Vision, and Agentic AI.
-Currently exploring the frontiers of interfacing human brain with AI systems.
+Currently exploring the frontiers of interfacing human thinking with AI systems.
 I bridge the gap between theoretical research and practical implementations to solve real-world problems.

 **Current Role**: AI Engineer, Tutor and Mentor (AI Research) **Learning**: AI applications in Congitive load